 - Must childcare be provided at the parent’s home, or may the nanny decide where to provide care?

-If the parents are determining most of these things, you’re probably a W-2 Nanny.
+If the parents are determining most of these things, you’re probably a Household Employee Nanny.
 The majority of nannies that I meet are W-2 nannies.
-There are very few of us that are 1099 nannies, and it’s because we come in knowing exactly how we need to perform our job, what we want, and telling the family what we need from them.
+There are very few of us that are 1099 nannies (mostly Newborn Care Specialists), and it’s because we come in knowing exactly how we need to perform our job, what we want, and telling the family what we need from them.

 Don’t Sell Yourself Short